 Infrastructure Funding Statement

 CIL was introduced in Maidstone on 1 October 2018.
-It is a non-negotiable financial levy fixed rate charging schedule collected from development but there is no site/spend relationship, and it must be paid once the development commences.
+It is a non-negotiable financial levy fixed-rate charging schedule collected from development but there is no site/spend relationship, and it must be paid once the development commences.

-The Borough Council is the Charging Authority for CIL and has set the following charges in Maidstone:
+The borough council is the charging authority for CIL and has set the following charges in Maidstone:

-CIL charge per square metre
+Development type/location CIL charge per square metre

 Residential (within the urban boundary)